 The Complete Guide To Freezing Mushrooms

 As a Certified Health Coach I get asked all the time about storing vegetables like mushrooms.
-When it comes to this vegetable, you may ask yourself, can I freeze mushrooms?
+When it comes to this vegetable, you may ask yourself, how to freeze mushrooms?

 Mushrooms may be frozen to prolong their shelf life and reduce food waste.
 Mushrooms can be frozen raw, whole or trimmed and placed into airtight freezer bags or Tupperware containers.
 It’s important to know, freezing mushrooms will affect their nutritional value and change their texture significantly.